sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 ### Pay
 Ask about the pay in the interview; there is no reason not to.
 If they tell you that they offer '*competitive pay*' ask them exactly what the rate is in an email before you accept their offer.
-'*Competitive pay*' can range from $25/hr - $45/hr with or without housing and plane tickets.
+'*Competitive pay*' can range from $25/hr - $45/hr with or without housing and transportation.

 <section id="Jobs-Relocation" />
 ### Relocation
-Ask if they offer any help in terms of relocation.
+Ask if they offer any help in terms of relocation compensation - and if so, how much.

 Many companies offer a housing stipend (a bit of money, often taxable).
 Some will offer to put you up in subsidized or free housing (Amazon, Apple etc).
-Note that in some cases, if they offer, you don't HAVE to take it, and that stipulations could exist (Microsoft - $3300 vs. corporate housing)
+Note that in some cases, if they offer, you don't HAVE to take it, and that stipulations for accepting this alternateive could exist (Example: Microsoft gives interns $3300/term vs. you-have-to-pay-for corporate housing)

-Ask if they cover flight.
-If you are going to San Francisco, $500-750 round trip after tax as a guide.
-New York is a lot cheaper - $180 for a one-way trip during a seat sale.
+Ask if they cover transportation costs.
+If you are going to San Francisco, Flights can cost roughly $500-750 round trip after tax.
+New York is a lot cheaper - $180 for a one-way trip during a seat sale with Air Canada.
 As for most flights, book well in advance (the visa office tells you not to in an orientation session for first-time USA interns, but some writers can vouch against this.
-Seat sales trump any "waiting period".)
+Seat sales should trump any "waiting period".)

 Some people prefer spending a few days in a hotel at their company's expense as they wrap-up apartment search (as making housing decisions while still in Canada can be risky).
+The general consensus is that you should see the place before deciding if you will live there - MAKE SURE TO BRING CHEQUE/CASH WITH YOU.

 Sometimes stipends are large, sometimes they are not.
 If you're not sure, assume that your stipend will be taxed at ~26% in California.
 We've heard you can get